ckronlage/AID-HS/docs/install_docker.md

 In order to run the docker, you'll need to configure a couple of files

 1. Download `aidhs.zip` from the [latest github release](https://github.com/MELDProject/AID-HS/releases/latest) and extract it.
-2. Download the aidhs_data_folder from [figshare](https://figshare.com/s/48c92b1b53f8f0c67dec)
+2. Copy the `aidhs_license.txt` into the extracted folder (see above how to get the AID-HS license)
-3. Unzip the folder where you want to store the aidhs_data_folder
+3. Create the aidhs_data folder, if it doesn't exist already.
+This folder is where you would like to store MRI data to run the classifier
 4. In the AID-HS folder, open and edit the compose.yml to add the path to the aidhs_data_folder.
 The initial compose.yml file looks like :
 ```
 services: